avitran0/deadlocked/readme.md

 ### the overlay is not on top of other windows

 your window manager does not support always on top windows.

+### the strafe helper/auto-strafe is not working

+make sure you've loaded the uinput kernel module: `sudo modprobe uinput` check if the virtual keyboard was created by looking for this log message when starting:
+`[INFO] created virtual keyboard device` if you see warnings about uinput, ensure your user is in the `input` group and the uinput module is loaded.